vezaynk/Optimium/README.md

 #Stuff to be done
 - Gallery support
 - Media post (Youtube, Video, Spotify and so on)
+- Refactor css (This is a big one, CSS is unreadable and all new changes are simply added to the end of the file.)
+- - Re-order parts of the css in a logical order
+- - Seperate into seperate files (A shared one and one for each kind of page)
+- Create a user and dev branch.
+The user will be mimified and uncommented to reduce size and dev will be thoroughly and formatted nicely.
+(Right now it's the worst of both worlds: too poorly structured to modify effenciently yet not compressed enough to play a difference.
+Also dated comments :/)
+- Add search (Using ghosthunter.js)
+- Add information card to tag pages
+- Re-introduce RSS implementation which was partially stripped from Willsong 1.1 or kill it off completely.

 ##[Demo](http://knyz.org)
 My personal website which is not even in progress of being done..
 Theme is being tested there.